jtlapp/sveltekit-frontend-backend/README.md

 ## Notes

-Packages are in the `pkg/` folder, each with its own subfolder.
-To add a package, just add another subfolder and initialize it with `yarn init` or `pnpm init`.
-To create another svelte-kit installation, run `npm init svelte your-package-folder` from `pkg/`.
+Implemented with yarn workspaces.
+List each package in the `workspaces` entry of `packages.json`.

-Run `pnpm install` from the root package to update dependencies in all packages.
+Run `yarn` from the root package to update dependencies in all packages.

 # Details

-I removed the following, may add later if it's a problem...
+I've temporarily removed the following, as it might not be needed...

 > I appended the following to `frontend/tsconfig.json` to pull in shared TypeScript: